AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Allstate’s pay-per-mile program, Milewise, offers the same coverage and claims service as its other auto insurance products.
 It charges a daily base rate — for example, $1.50 — plus a per-mile rate — for example, 6 cents — for covered vehicles.

 To participate in Milewise, you need a telematics device that plugs into your onboard diagnostic port (OBD-II port) and transmits data through a cell modem.
-The Milewise device ships on your policy’s effective date.
-Once plugged in, you should check the Allstate app or website to ensure trips are being recorded.
+The Milewise device is shipped to you on your policy’s effective date.
+Once plugged in, you will need to check the Allstate app or website to ensure that your trips are being recorded.
 Each trip should appear within 48 hours.

 The Milewise device collects information on driving speed, miles, time of day, driving events, and location.
-If you don’t install the Milewise device, Allstate charges a default mileage use rate of 40 miles each day.
+If you don’t install the Milewise device, Allstate will charge you a default mileage use rate of 40 miles each day.

 Allstate’s mobile app helps you budget your Milewise policy.
 You can access your policy details, account balance, mileage, and safe driving status.
 You’ll also be able to review trips at a glance, look over your weekly spending, and set savings goals to maximize your Milewise savings.
 On top of that, Milewise includes access to personalized driving feedback and vehicle diagnostics through Allstate’s car health program.